federico-villani/react-ui-boilerplate/README.md

-# REACT - REACT UI
+# 🔥REACT - REACT UI🔥 Starter Kit

-A React boilerplate with:
+A React boilerplate with and based on:
+  - React-scripts
   - Styled components
   - React-router
   - Lerna config
   - Storybook
-  - React-scripts
   - Babel + Webpack custom config
   - ESLINT + airbnb rules
   - React Bootstrap (you may prefer reactstrap, it's more or less the same)